- Requirements: CylanceON-PREM

 Acknowledging an event means it has been reviewed.

-This is the action taken on the event.
+This is the name of the

 This is the name of the device.